pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 categories: [knowledge, learning, memoir]
 ---
 Learning a technical subject is hard work and finding better ways to do it is a topic that's been on my mind for many years.
-This is a memoir about how I used to think about the idea of knowledge, it's organization and how to help myself learn efficiently.
+This is a memoir about how I think about the idea of knowledge, it's organization and how to help myself learn efficiently.

-## On learning a technical subject
+## Learning and resource constraints

-As an undergraduate student of Computer Science Engineering (CSE), I discovered my liking of mathematics during the first two years of my bachelors degree (2004-2005).
+The combination of constraints a student might face can force choices that are not aligned with their learning goals.

-For a short while I
+I will use my own case as an example of typical constraints on time, money and expected future reward.

-considered changing schools to study mathematics but after learning that it would mean to start my bachelors from scratch, and so I decided to not switch and finish my Bachelors in CSE.
+As an undergraduate student (2004-2005) of Computer Science Engineering (CSE), I re-discovered my liking of mathematics and for a short while I considered changing schools to study math.
+After learning, it would mean starting my bachelors from scratch, I decided to complete my bachelors in CSE.

-### Giving up mathematics ... as a profession
+Before giving up pursuing a math education, I did some research by trying to solve the admission exams for a masters program in mathematics.
+Although I did not want to admit it, it became clear that I had too many gaps in my knowledge, and I would not be able to catch up in time to join after my bachelors.
+I still think that given enough time I could still learn and master many of the fundamentals, however, it would probably take longer than I would care to admit.

-After completing my bachelors, I wanted to know what would it take to continue with a masters in mathematics, I realized almost immediately that I didn't have the background or the necessary level to even pass the admission examination.
+On top of that, I was in dire need for income, which forced my decision to start working right after finishing my bachelors instead of starting a masters program.

-I was quite upset about that, however, even if I had the talent to pull it off, I could not afford to continue studying, I needed to find a job asap.
+Even if time or money were not an issue at the time of making decisions about what to study, I also had to consider the future reward from working on a particular field.
+The expected salary of a computer programmer was looking better than that of a mathematician.

 ### Reading about mathematics